PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 .# Abstract

 Due to a combination of unfortunate wording in earlier documents, aggressive use of NSEC(3) records may deny names far beyond the intended lifetime of a denial.
-This document changes the definition of the NSEC(3) TTL to correct that situation.
+This document changes the definition of the NSEC(3) TTL given in responses from authoritative servers and imputed by caching resolvers.
 This document updates RFC 4034, RFC 4035, and RFC 5155.

 {mainmatter}